 Northeast: Bar Harbor, Maine

 Ready for leisurely waterside strolls along the rugged coastline and some of the most beautiful nature and thriving wildlife in the northeast?
 Bar Harbor, Maine, is the entryway into Acadia National Park, one of America’s most visited parks.
-Spring is one of the best times of the year to visit this charming New England town, so get ready to strap on that lobster bib.
+Spring break is one of the best times of the year to visit this charming New England town, so get ready to strap on that lobster bib.

 What to Do: